Hydrojelly Face Masks: The Ultimate Hydration Delivery

 Cooling and Soothing: think of how great a soft, cooling, and balancing gel made of aloe vera would feel on inflamed skin?
 Likewise, Hydrojelly masks are great for calming irritation.

 Major Boost of Hydration: with water as the primary ingredient powered by carbohydrates, humectants, and other active ingredients, your skin will be refreshed and plumped up during this application.
 Follow the treatment with a face oil or emollient to seal all the hydration benefits that come from the gel.
+This is especially important if you're in a dry climate.

 Vacuum Seal?
 We've seen some claims that as the mask dries, it creates a vacuum seal that helps the pores suck in all the water and electrolytes.
 Not sure about this one; that isn't how the skin works.
 That said, as the outer layer of the gel dries, it does create a seal in the sense that the water isn't likely to evaporate from the skin.
 So you're left with a lovely, hydrating layer of goodness on your skin until it's removed.